Fologram/twinbuild.docs/evaluating-precision/test-model-setout.md

 ### Obtaining Optimal Results

-For best results, spend some time walking around in your workspace and scanning the positions of registration markers before marking the locations of the crosshairs.
+For best results, spend some time walking around in your workspace and scanning the positions of Markers before setting out the locations of the crosshairs.
 Ensure that the HoloLens 2 is calibrated for your eyes and comfortably fitted to your head, and avoid performing the precision test in a crowded environment.